Zuma ‘concerned’ by accusations of impropriety

 Zuma, 71, whose popularity is flagging, pointedly refused to comment in detail about the substance of the report.

-Instead he put the public protector’s findings on an equal basis as two other reports into the scandal which critics claim may be more favourable, including one by his own ministers.
+Instead he put the public protector’s report on an equal basis as two other reports into the scandal which are expected to be more favourable, including one by his own ministers.

 Zuma indicated he would not comment in full until the third report, by the Special Investigating Unit — a body established by presidential proclamation — was completed.